 Otitis Media, Middle Ear Infection

-Middle ear infections, or otitis media occur inside the middle ear, behind the eardrum.
-Middle ear infections are exceptionally common in young children, but can happen in adults as well.
-In fact most children will have a bout of otitis media during their early life even if there is no symptoms.
+Middle ear infections or otitis media occur inside the middle ear, behind the eardrum.
+Middle ear infections are exceptionally common in young children but can happen in adults as well.
+In fact, most children will have a bout of otitis media during their early life even if there are no symptoms.
 The reason for it in children is often a combination of upper respiratory tract infection and eustachian tube dysfunction.
 Don't worry, I ain't getting all medical, the eustachian tube connects the middle ear and the back of the nose and throat.
 It is responsible for drainage and keeping the pressure in the middle ear equal.
 In children, the eustachian tube is smaller and more horizontal than adults.

 The Eustachian tube is pretty narrow, it also has an isthmus, means an even narrower bit.
 The middle ear cavity and the eustachian tube are lined with mucous membrane (the same as your nose).
 When you combine all these things with some sort of infection, you get a closed up eustachian tube, pressure and fluid build up in the middle ear and if the mucous build up gets infected, you get pain, deep, deep pain.
 The symptoms of middle ear infection are: